Two species of green leafhoppers (GLH) can spread tungro: Nephotettix malayanus and Nephotettix virescens.

 - Reduce the number of rice crops to two per year and synchronized crop establishment across farms reduces leafhoppers and other insect vectors.

 - Transplant older seedlings (>3 weeks) to reduce viral disease susceptibility transmitted by leafhoppers.

 - Plant early within a given planting period, particularly in the dry season to reduce the risk of insect-vector disease.

 - Avoid planting during the peak of GLH activity (shown by historical records) to avoid infestation.
 Light traps can be used to show GLH numbers.

-- Apply nitrogen as needed (e.g., using the LCC) to avoid contributing to population outbreaks by applying too much nitrogen, or hindering plant recovery from planthopper damage by applying insufficient nitrogen.
+- Apply nitrogen as needed (e.g., using the Leaf Color Chart) to avoid contributing to population outbreaks by applying too much nitrogen, or hindering plant recovery from planthopper damage by applying insufficient nitrogen.

 - Control weeds in the field and on the bunds to remove the preferred grassy hosts of GLH and promotes crop vigor.

 - Perform crop rotation with a non-rice crop during the dry season to decrease alternate hosts for diseases.

 - Intercrop upland rice with soybean to reduce the incidence of leafhoppers on rice.